-Join Simon Allardice for an in-depth discussion in this video What is TDD?, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video What is TDD?, part of Programming Foundations: Test-Driven Development.

 - The next couple of hours focuses deeply on creating and using these automated unit tests.
 But this course isn't called Foundations of Programming Unit Testing, it's Foundations of Programming, Test-Driven Development.
 And let me be very specific.
 Doing unit testing is not the same thing as doing test-driven development.
 You see, having these automated unit tests, it's great, it's amazingly helpful, very worthwhile.
 And we're going to do those unit tests, but to do TDD, we take that idea one step further.